 So, is your current high school schedule a little bit like a Twinkie?
 The last post looked at the current school system and it’s stale aging process.
 But let’s look on the bright side.
 It’s not all bad, and many schools have made progressive changes.
 Give in to the positive peer pressure.
 What are other schools doing?
 How do you get there from here?

 Even if a school would like to change their schedule, students still need to meet a credit requirement and this will take a certain amount of time.
 For most schools, time can’t be entirely cut out of the equation, and neither can grades.
 So how can you implement a personalized, competency-based program?
 By scheduling an extra period, some schools have made this gradual shift.
-Often called an advisory block, or in some schools, an intervention or flex block, this time period allows students to receive the extra attention they need.
+Often called an advisory, a flex block, or in some schools, an intervention or activity period, this time allows students to receive the extra attention they need.

 How does this work?
 This time period, scheduled right into the school day, usually assigns a specified group of students to a teacher.
 These students can receive extra help for subjects that they’re struggling in, allowing them to catch up or meet competency requirements.
 Or, this time period could allow students to pursue an enrichment opportunity, maybe a time to compose music or learn a new sport.
 There are a lot of possibilities for this block, and a lot of variations in what it’s being used for.